Ali al-Rida

-Ali ibn Musa al-Rida (عَلِيّ ٱبْن مُوسَىٰ ٱلرِّضَا, c.
-1 January 766 – c.
-6 June 818), also known as Abū al-Ḥasan al-Thānī, was a descendant of the Islamic prophet Muhammad, and the eighth imam in Twelver Shia Islam, succeeding his father, Musa al-Kazim in 799 CE.
-He is also part of the chain of mystical authority in Sunni Sufi orders.
-He was known for his piety and learning, and a number of works are attributed to him, including Al-Risalah al-Dhahabiah, Sahifah of al-Ridha, and Fiqh al-Rida.
-Uyoun Akhbar Al-Ridha by Ibn Babawayh is a comprehensive collection that includes his religious debates and sayings, biographical details, and even the miracles which have occurred at his tomb.
-He is buried in Mashad, Iran, site of a large shrine.
+Ali ibn Musa al-Rida (علي بن موسى الرضا, c.
+29 December 765 – c.
+5 September 818) was a descendant of the Islamic prophet Muhammad and the eighth of the Twelve Imams, succeeding his father Musa al-Kazim and his grandfather Ja'far al-Sadiq.
+His lineage traces through Ali and Fatima, via the line of Husayn.
+He is also part of the chain of mystical authority in Sunni Sufism.
+A number of works are attributed to him, including Sahifah al-Rida, Fiqh al-Rida, and Al-Risala al-Dhahabiyya, the most precious Islamic work in the Science of Medicine.
+Uyoun Akhbar Al-Rida includes his debates with scholars of various religions, biographical details, and even the miracles which have occurred at his shrine.